 This week we celebrated our 9th birthday at Reward Gateway, marking the beginning of our tenth year in business.
 That’s right, our fantastic #RGDecade has begun!
 Where has the time gone?
 We thought it was a fantastic opportunity to celebrate with our staff, our customers, and to look back and reflect on how far we've come.

-Here are some of our favourite examples of how the world’s biggest brands have marked their special occasion, and the impact it had for their brands.
+Here are some of our favorite examples of how the world’s biggest brands have marked their special occasion, and the impact it had for their brands.